Bananaman: Film adaptation

 In March 2014, it was announced that DC Thomson, in conjunction with Elstree Studio Productions, would be producing a movie on Bananaman, with a release date in 2015.
 In May 2014, DC Thomson unveiled the first teaser poster for the film.
 By September 2015, the official website stated "coming soon" instead of 2015.
 In September 2015, it was announced that the movie was in the early stages.

 In January 2016, the Bananaman musical's page on Facebook posted that the movie adaptation is now in development, saying "This fruitiest of superheroes is experiencing a revival elsewhere – Bananaman The Movie is also in development".
 However, a release date was not mentioned.

 On 8 June 2016, the now newly formed Beano Studios issued a press release.
-In the release it was noted that Beano Studios was formed to bring their properties to life through television, film and live performances based upon present projects which were being worked on.
+The release noted that Beano Studios was formed to bring their properties to life through television, film and live performances based upon present projects which were being worked on.
 "Beano Studios is currently also exploring plans to take Beano characters to the bigger screens and stages worldwide."

-Though not specifically referenced, it can be assumed that this newly formed studio would take charge of the Bananaman movie, which had had no developments since the beginning of 2016.
 By June 2017, the official site had been removed.
-As the film never came in 2015 as promised, it is likely the film has been cancelled.

 Musical production

 Near the beginning of January 2016, it was reported that Bananaman would be turned into a musical for West End.
 An industry launch took place on 2 February 2016, showcasing the musical.
-The musical had a run from the end of 2017 to the beginning of 2018, at the Southwark Playhouse in London.
+The musical ran from the end of 2017 to the beginning of 2018, at the Southwark Playhouse in London.
 It is unknown if it will be produced worldwide.